diffCheckOrg/diffCheck/doc/diffCheck.df-b_geometries.rst

+.. _diffCheck-df-b_geometries:

 ``diffCheck.df-b_geometries`` modules
 =====================================

+This page contains 2 modules for the geometries:

-The module contains all the objects and functions to handle geometries of a structure in the DiffCheck library.
-It does not contain `point clouds` or `mesh` data, our DFVersion can be found in :mod:`diffCheck.diffcheck_bindings.dfb_geometry`.
+1. :mod:`diffCheck.df_geometries` module contains all the objects and functions to handle geometries of a structure in the DiffCheck library.
+2. :mod:`diffCheck.diffcheck_bindings.dfb_geometry` module contains all the objects and functions to handle mesh and point cloud geometries in diffCheck.

+.. _diffCheck-df_geometries:

 ``diffCheck.df_geometries`` module
 ==================================